Frequently Asked Questions

-How do I phase the AdaptDx testing into my practice workflow?
+How do I phase the AdaptDx Pro testing into my practice workflow?

 Should I test both eyes?

-The AdaptDx test results are objective and very easy to interpret.
-By looking at a single number on the test report (the Rod Intercept™ or RI), you will be able to determine whether the patient has impaired Dark Adaptation.
+The AdaptDx Pro test results are objective and very easy to interpret.
+By looking at a single number from the test results (the Rod Intercept™ or RI), you will be able to determine whether the patient has impaired dark adaptation.